nioradityo/QA-Tech-Exercise/README.md

 5. Connect with Cypress and choose e2e and create new folder
 6. Create new file format cypress and nodeJs name "spec.cy.js"

+* DONT FORGET TO INPUT THIS code because there are some Class and Data Driven * import searchsuburb from "../../support/pageobject/searchsuburb" const searchinputan = require('../../fixtures/search.json') const Search = new searchsuburb()

 STEP with write code:
 1. Navigate to https://www.service.nsw.gov.au/  :
 describe('Search', () => {